hibernate/hibernate-jenkins-pipeline-helpers/README.md

 In particular, [you cannot reference an inner class (ParentClass.NestedClass) from another class](https://issues.jenkins-ci.org/browse/JENKINS-41896).
 - Behavioral annotations such as `@Delegate`, `@Immutable`, etc. are unlikely to work.
 - Static type checking (@TypeChecked) is not recommended since it will cause cryptic errors.
+- Closure support is limited.
+In particular, `closure.rehydrate(...)` will not work.
+The resulting copy of the closure will execute, but any of its calls to will be silently ignored.
+You should just set the delegate of the original closure (`closure.delegate = ...`).

 ### Troubleshooting